 The Annual Faculty Awards support innovative research in the arts, design, and humanities.
 For the 2015-16 academic year, a maximum of 150 awards, each up to $5,000, will be awarded.
 The application period for 2015-16 will open at noon on September 17, 2014 and close at 5 p.m.
 October 27, 2014.

 Eligibility for Annual Awards

 Applicants for the Imagine Fund $5,000 awards must be tenured or tenure-track faculty in the University of Minnesota (system-wide).
-Applications also will be accepted from arts, humanities, and design faculty holding full-time (100%) salaried fixed-term appointments who are annually evaluated like tenured and tenure-track faculty (in terms of their research accomplishments, independence, and ability to secure external funding).
+Applications also will be accepted from arts, humanities, and design faculty holding full-time (100%) salaried continuous or fixed-term appointments who are annually evaluated like tenured and tenure-track faculty (i.e., with substantially similar expectations for research accomplishments, independence, and ability to secure external funding).

 Note that eligibility does not include: visiting faculty, students pursuing a Ph.D., non-salaried faculty appointment type W (yearly Medical School, usually without salary) or employees with T appointments (temporary) or A appointments (adjunct from outside the University).

 Attention will be paid to ensure that a representative proportion of tenure-track faculty applicants receive these awards.
 Only one application per faculty member is permitted.

 Use of Imagine Fund Annual Awards

 - Proposed use for awarded funds must relate to the areas of the arts, humanities, or design.

 - The award may be used for research needs, teaching materials, books, materials for creative works, travel, or equipment (subject to limitations).

 - The award may not be used to purchase computers, nor may it be used to buy equipment available for loan from the University.